A modern wooden house with a slanted roof in a grassy field, overlooking a lake with mountains in the background at sunset.

 • Attachment theory, developed by John Bowlby and expanded by Mary Ainsworth, explores how early relationships with caregivers shape an individual’s emotional and social development throughout life.
 A mindful approach to attachment theory involves becoming more aware of how past attachment experiences influence current behaviours and emotional responses in relationships.
 By recognizing attachment patterns, such as secure, anxious, avoidant, disorganized, individuals can gain insight into their relational dynamics and work towards healing attachment wounds.

-Free phone consultation before booking your initial session.
+Book a free phone consultation before scheduling your initial session.

 Online Individual Sessions